THOMAS EDISON 1874-1931

 Thomas Alva Edison was born on February 11, 1847 in Milan, Ohio.
 With only three months of formal education he became one of the greatest inventors and industrial leaders in history.
 Edison obtained 1,093 United States patents, the most issued to any individual.

-Thomas Edison - American Inventor
+Thomas Edison - American inventor of the phonograph and light bulb

 Edison's greatest contribution to our modern world was the first practical electric lighting.
 He not only invented the first successful electric light bulb, but also set up the first electrical power distribution company.
 Edison invented the phonograph, and made improvements to the telegraph, telephone and motion picture technology.
 He also founded the first modern research laboratory.